How Much Pizza Do You Really Need for a Kids’ Party?

 Here’s a simple breakdown to help you get it just right.

-• 15 inches
+• Size: 15 inches

-• Cut into 12 slices
+• Slices: 12 slices per pizza

 Pizza Guide by Age Group